metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 The Cardinals have a magic about them.
 Kyler Murray throwing deep against the grain to DeAndre Hopkins with two defenders bracketing Hopkins.
 Then Kyler Murray throwing a bullet to Hopkins despite Josh Norman having some ridiculous inside leverage....only for Hopkins to catch the ball!

 As expected, Trey Lance sucks.

+***

+## Bills @ Chiefs

+Chiefs not blitzing as much, despite flashing some looks here and there.
+Might be worried about that pass coverage.

+Dawson Knox a significant contributor on offense.

+Orlando Brown a point of weakness for the Chiefs.

+Josh Allen has been fantastic.
+His improvisational plays and his ability to make quick reads has really been the difference in this affair.